 I am a Bioinformatics graduate student in Dinsdale lab.
 My research includes optimization of metagenome assembly and binning tools to reconstruct population genomes.

 I am a Master’s student in the Bionformatics and Medical Informatics program.
-Currently I am working on the analysis of viral metagenomes.
-The metagenomes have both single and double stranded viral sequences and I will be doing a comparative analysis between the above two mentioned types of viruses.
+Currently I am working on improving the annotation of viral metagenomes using signature genes and motifs.

 When you grow up in Colorado, it is hard not to fall in love with camping, backpacking, hiking, and snowboarding.
 My love of the outdoors has grown into a sense of duty to protect the worlds’ incredible and unique ecosystems.
 This led me to attain a B.S. in Biology from the University of Colorado.
 My studies as an undergrad piqued my interest in sustainability and biomimicry.
 Currently, I am working towards attaining a M.S. in Cell and Molecular Biology.
 My main research project focuses on linking genotypes to phenotypes through experimental analysis and metabolic modeling software.
 The overarching goal of this project is to provide researches with a publicly available metabolic modeling tool to aid in understanding and bioengineering not well characterized bacterial species.
 I am also working on tide pool microbiomes and am interested in their effects on host and ecological systems as well as exploring how microbiome signatures can be used as ecological bioindicators.